-Database of checked thermophysical data on over 21,000 pure substances and 100,000 mixtures, corresponding in part to the printed Chemistry Data Series (see Print Tools page).
+Database of checked thermophysical data on over 21,000 pure substances and 100,000 mixtures, corresponding in part to the printed Chemistry Data Series.
 You can do a free search to see if specific data tables are available.
 Downloading the data is on a pay-per-view basis.
-Some of the older data may be found in the DECHEMA CDS volumes.
+Some of the older data may be found in the DECHEMA CDS volumes (see Print Tools tab).

 DDB is a proprietary collection of evaluated phase equilibria and transport property data for multicomponent systems.
-Searching is free but viewing data is on a pay per view basis.
-Many of these data are also available via the similar DETHERM system.
+Searching is free but viewing data requires a direct inquiry and an unknown payment.
+Many of these data sets are also available via the similar DETHERM system.

 Although quite dated now, in its time the ICT was the best and best-known compilation of evaluated physical, mechanical and chemical data.
 Some of the units used are obsolete, but it is still worth checking for hard-to-find information, especially for unusual materials, and it remains a significant work.
 It was prepared under the auspices of the National Research Council.

 The 7-volume print set and index is available in the Chemistry Library's reference collection.

 This journal, co-published by NIST and the American Institute of Physics, contains articles and monographs reporting extensive critical property data.

 The NIST Data Gateway offers a keyword index to JPCRD.
 The site also offers free PDF reprints of selected older articles.
 JPCRD is fully indexed in SciFinder.

 JPCRD also published a number of monographic supplements over the years.
 Most of these are shelved by subject in the reference or spectra collections, and are indexed in ThermoDex.
 Free PDF versions of most of them are available on the NIST site.